Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolServicePrincipalCredential.md

 # Get-MsolServicePrincipalCredential

 ## SYNOPSIS
-Retrieves a list of credentials associated with a service principal.
+Gets credentials associated with a service principal.

 ## SYNTAX